maddo/maddo.github.io/_posts/2016-03-03-ready-set-checkoff.md

 location: Providence
 ---

-The past 5 years or so has been hugely successful for cleaning up my life-long check-list.
+The past 5 years or so have been hugely successful for cleaning up my life-long check-list.
 For example:

 1. Learn to play the guitar
 1. Write a song